 - DNS IP address

 How to Use This Data

 When you run your key pages through this tool, you’ll learn server-level issues that might be affecting your site’s performance in search engine rankings.

-Use the information provided in this report to:
+Use the information provided in this report to do several things:

 Are you concerned about a recent falling out or a drop in rankings?
 The first place to check is your server.
 Apart from using it as a regular maintenance check, the Check Server Page tool should be your go-to diagnostic tool when there’s problem with your website’s ranking or visibility.
 To see potential problems, pay attention to the server status codes in the report.

-For example, a 302 server status code, which tells the search engine that a web page has temporarily moved from one URL to another, can cause serious problems with your sites rankings.
-This is mainly because the redirect does not pass the accumulated link equity (“link juice”) to the redirect destination.
-It is almost always better to use a 301 redirect in these instances.
+For example, a 302 server status code tells the search engine that a webpage has temporarily moved from one URL to another.
+This can give search engines the wrong idea and may delay passing the accumulated link equity (“link juice”) to the redirect destination.
+It is almost always better to use a 301 (permanent) redirect in these instances.

-As mentioned above, the Check Server Page tools shows you any errors that might be stopping a search engine spider from properly indexing the web page.
-Now that you’ve used the tool and have identified these obstacles, it’s time to use the data you got from this tool to repair the damage.
+As mentioned above, the Check Server Page tool shows you any errors that might be stopping a search engine spider from properly indexing the web page.
+Now that you have identified these obstacles, it’s time to use the data you got from our SEO tools report to repair the damage.

 When to Use This Tool

 The Check Server Page tool is a free diagnostic tool you can use anytime to find potential URL level server issues.
 Keeping your server healthy allows search engine spiders to react to pages on your site the way you want them to.
 Bookmark this Free SEO Tool Alert to use this tool as often as you need, including: